Intercept message: Network congestion

-AT&T has an intercept message that is heard due to network congestion: "All circuits are busy now, please try your call again 914-2T".
+AT&T has an intercept message that is heard due to network congestion: "All circuits are busy now, please try your call again [TANDEM]".
 The number and digits at the end identify the network edge or Tandem switch the caller's local exchange company routed the call to.
-There is also a network message heard when an attempt to route a call to a nodal or ISDN T1 on the terminating end fails due to no call set-up signal from the PBX being received by the far-end Tandem or edge switch "Your call did not go through, 9142T".
+There is also a network message heard when an attempt to route a call to a nodal or ISDN T1 on the terminating end fails due to no call set-up signal from the PBX being received by the far-end Tandem or edge switch "Your call did not go through, [TANDEM]".
+The tandem IDs are formatted like this: [3 digit number]T for main tandems [AREA-CODE}-[NUMBER]L for edge tandems.

 Optus has an intercept message which is heard by Optus customers when the network is congested or when a technical fault prevents customers from making phone calls: "Unfortunately due to temporary service difficulties, we are unable to connect your call at this time.
 Please try again later".
 After the message is played, the call will disconnect.

 Phone left off-hook

-If a phone receiver is left off-hook, sometimes an intercept message is used to inform callers to hang up their phone receivers.
+If a phone receiver is left off-hook, some phone systems may use an intercept message to inform callers to hang up their phone receivers.
 The most common message reads as follows:

 A formerly-used variation of this message was as follows:

 The message may be repeated, then followed by a loud, rasping off-hook tone intended to remain audible even if the handset is on the desktop instead of at the subscriber's ear.
 This tone is louder than the standard busy/fast busy signal.